-Just-In-Time (JIT) manufacturing is an approach to designing, scheduling, and managing manufacturing processes that minimise inventory levels while maximising production efficiency.
-By employing a just-in-time inventory management system, manufacturers can reduce costs by eliminating unnecessary inventory and optimising their production processes.
+Just-In-Time (JIT) manufacturing is an approach to designing, scheduling, and managing manufacturing processes that minimize inventory levels while maximizing production efficiency.
+By employing a just-in-time inventory management system, manufacturers can reduce costs by eliminating unnecessary inventory and optimizing their production processes.

 Automation with human intelligence